35 Self-help Solutions To Help You Stop Examination Malpractice As A Student

 2. Do not keep friends who cheat

-Whenever there is an exam going on, stay far away from your acquaintances who cheat, if possible, cut off every relationship you have with them.
+Whenever there is an exam going on, stay far away from your acquaintances who cheat, and if possible, cut off every relationship you have with them.

 Friends like that are not what you need to make changes.
 Having them in your life will only make you go back to your old habits.
 The solution you need is to keep away from those friends that keep dragging you into the path of malpractice.